Oh240/katacoda-scenarios/Kubernetes-104/K8 104 Section 2.md

-##Creating and Referencing a ConfigMap
+## Kubernetes 104, Section 2: Creating and Referencing a ConfigMap
  Deployment

 ---